gecko0307/dagon/README.md

 Demos
 -----
 A test application that demonstrates Dagon's features is hosted [here](https://github.com/gecko0307/dagon-demo).
+If you are starting from scratch, we recommend to use it for learning purposes.

 Documentation
 -------------